island-lang/island-lang.github.io/README.md

 ## Type companion objects

 **Type companion objects** (which may also be described as dedicated **static member structures**) are special objects that may share the same name as a class (or act as **singleton objects**).
-They are used to provide data and functionality that are not associated with a particular instance of the class:
+They are used to provide data and functionality that are not associated with a particular instance of a class:

 ```isl
 class Vector2